Paralympic Cycling Gold Medallist with Multiple Sclerosis MS

 And she was holding the puke bag.
-Well, I picked up and yeah.
-And she she’s never let me forget it.
-So I’m really curious because I wake up in the morning and on a Sunday is my day where I decided that I’m going to ride from Preston where I live, which is 12 kilometres away from the CBD of Melbourne.
+Well, I picked up, and yeah.
+And she’s never let me forget it.
+So I’m really curious because I wake up in the morning and on a Sunday is my day where I decided that I’m going to ride from Preston where I live, which is 12 kilometers away from the CBD of Melbourne.

 And I have to really be careful when I get off the bike.
 And you’ve had so many things that most people would use as an excuse not to ever get up and do anything.
 What do you think? feel when you do the exercise that you do, because we’ll talk a little bit about your cycling, but, you know, how does your body feel?
 What’s the new normal for you?

 Oh, quick, cuz it’s a mess.
 It varies from day to day.
 Yeah, I have some symptoms that stay with me all the time.
 I’ve got neural pain in my feet.
 So it’s like, it’s like walking on hot coals all the time.
 And the more fatigued I get, the worse it gets, or the hotter my core body temperature gets, then that neuro pain gets worse.

 And, you know, I’m a member training in Spain One day and I thought, Oh, yeah, nobody else was.
 Everybody else had to do much longer.
 So you know, I’m on three wheels they’re on to so off.

 I go out of the city of Segovia, and like I’m going to going and I think, oh geez, I better turn around, and as I turn around, and I’m getting hotter and hotter because it’s Spain, and it’s hot and I get to a point where my feet hurts so badly that every pedal stroke was like stepping on a burning fire knives going through my feet.